-I have been interested a lot recently in restoration of a damaged nervous system with natural methods.
+This article will discuss in restoration of a damaged nervous system with herbal medicines.
+When joined to a healthy diet and exercise, herbal medicines may be particuarly useful in assisting an individuals partial or full recovery.
 Nerves may become damaged or impaired in various disorders including; neuropathy, brain trauma, and the cognitive disorders, like Alzhemers and dementia.
-Similar herbs are indicated for these disorders in traditional medicine, and in Ayurveda they are called the, ‘medhya rasayana’ herbs, or rejuvenative herbs for the brain and nervous system.
-I will now describe 5 regenerative herbs for the nervous system in more detail referring to both traditional and scientific knowledge.
-Having personally experimented with all of these herbs on myself, I can say perhaps my two favourites are ashwagandha and St. John’s wort.
-These two seem to pair nicely together for overall nervous system support.
+Similar herbs are indicated for these disorders in traditional medicine, and in Ayurveda they are called the, ‘medhya rasayana’ herbs, or rejuvenative herbs for the brain and nervous system (Winston, 2007).
+This article will describe 5 regenerative herbs for the nervous system in more detail referring to traditional and preliminary scientific knowledge.

 Ashwagandha is classified as a rasayana herb in Ayurvedic medicine, this means it has rejuvenating qualities that increase life-span, improve overall health, and fight disease (Ven Murthy et al., 2010).
 Ashwagandha is considering an adaptogen, a term that refers to a nontoxic medication that normalises various functions perturbed by body stress.
 It is hypothesised to do this by correction of imbalances in the neuroendocrine and immune system.
 The winanosides are thought to be the primary active compounds of ashwagandha and are found in the root.
 Alzheimer’s disease is hypothesised to be caused by deposition of amyloid β-peptide in plaques in human brain tissue (Hardy et al., 2002).
 In one study, the authors found that an ashwagandha root extract was capable of reversing amyloid induced toxicity in human neuronal cells (Kurapati et al., 2013), therefore supporting the potential for this herb to be a treatment for Alzheimer’s.